What should we know about Brut Wine Bar?

 It's small plates central, with the most expensive dish €12.50.
 You can keep it simple with bread, excellent olives, charcuterie and cheese, but you don't need us to tell you what Cashel Blue and Gubbeen chorizo taste like.

 We were gleeful to see Beechpark Eco Farm's cauliflower on the menu, coming from 12km away in Clonsilla.
-It's served with truffle pecorino and olive oil (€6), but ours was the wrong side of al dente, needing extra time in the oven - the flavours were good, but we wanted more of them.
-Sliced roast potatoes (€7) were very easy to eat, but the "homemade aioli" was commercially made mayo with garlic in it - not the same thing.
+It's served with truffle pecorino and olive oil (€6), but ours was the wrong side of al dente, needing more time in the oven - the flavours were good, but we wanted more of them.
+Sliced roast potatoes (€7) were too easy to eat, but the "homemade aioli" was regular mayo with garlic in it - not the same thing.

-A beautifully creamy ball of burrata came with poached pear and almonds, which did nothing to cut through the cheese like acidic tomatoes would have.
-The very light, oil-free focaccia was good for mopping up a sauce, but once the burrata was gone it tasted like dessert soup.
+A creamy ball of burrata came with poached pear and almonds, which didn't cut through the cheese like acidic tomatoes would have.
+The light, oil-free focaccia was good for mopping up sauce, but once the burrata was gone it tasted like dessert.

-Tuna "rillettes" was just tinned tuna, served on toasted sourdough with a lemon cream sauce and capers.
+Tuna "rillettes" was tinned tuna, served on toasted sourdough with a lemon cream sauce and capers.
 It tasted like something you might whip up for a quick, tasty lunch at home, but not what was billed.
-The killer dish of the night was the last one - slow-cooked pork shoulder with courgettes and parmesan cream, the sticky sweet meat seasoned perfectly, collapsing under a fork, the Parmesan cream more welcome excess.
+The killer dish was the last one - slow-cooked pork shoulder with courgettes and parmesan cream, the sticky sweet meat seasoned perfectly, collapsing under a fork, the Parmesan cream welcome excess.

 What's the wine list like?

-Decent by the bottle, less interesting by the glass - presumably an attempt to minimise waste.
-We started with Alvear's Oloroso sherry and El Troyano's orange verdejo (we loved both), moving onto a Burgungian aligoté and an Italian Salice Salentino (less in love with these two).
+Decent by the bottle, less interesting by the glass - presumably to minimise waste.
+We started with Alvear's Oloroso sherry and El Troyano's orange verdejo (we loved both), moving onto a Burgungian aligoté and an Italian Salice Salentino (love these less so).
 There's more good stuff by the bottle, but it feels pieced together rather than curated, and staff struggled to answer questions about the list.

 Why should I go?